 “What doesn’t really work is winging blog content month after month.
 There is a cohesive message all of your content should have.
 What can be hard is reminding your client that their bright idea doesn’t align.
 Work with them to see where it might; how can it be tweaked to fit?
 You’ll be happy you pushed a little.” – Ashley Moore, Founder & CEO at AM Public Relations

 One of the best things to remember about web copy is that, unlike blog posts and magazine articles, it’s typically scanned.
+Not all marketing channels work the same.
 The typical web visitor is trying to find information, services or products as quickly as possible, and your copy needs to be persuasive in a short amount of time.
 Some ways to achieve that:

 - Lead With Your Strongest Information: When it comes to effective web copy, your most important information should always be first.
 If it’s your landing page, start with a simple statement that sums about what your brand is all about.
 Journalists refer to this as the inverted pyramid – essentially, the first paragraph of any story should allow readers to understand the big picture.